agodwinp/linux-server-config/README.md

     $ sudo service apache2 restart

-> If at any point the web server does not serve the item catalog application any longer, you can view the apache2 error log by running the following command on thr server
+> If at any point the web server does not serve the item catalog application any longer, you can view the Apache error log by running the following command on thr server

     $ sudo cat /var/log/apache2/error.log